eugene-yang/tarexp/README.md

-# TARpy: A Python Framework for Technology-Assisted Review Experiments
+# TARexp: A Python Framework for Technology-Assisted Review Experiments